ankitkhushwaha/ankitkhushwaha.github.io/content/blog/install-ubuntu-server-on-qemu.md

 tags: ["qemu", "ubuntu-server", "linux", "linux-kernel"]
 ---

-# Installtaion of ubuntu server on qemu-x86_64
+# Installation of ubuntu server on qemu-x86_64

 At First I want to run the custom modules on linux.
 But this is something that is not good to do on host machine.
 So i searched a lot of stuff.
-Tikkinering with buildroot, after some days i was able to run the build on qemu.
+Tinkering with buildroot, after some days i was able to run the build on qemu.

-But i found out build actually dont have my basic tool like `gnu make`.
+But i found out build actually didn’t have my basic tool like `gnu make`.
 Everytime i try to do something i need to find particular tool on `menuconfig` then make the build again.
 Learning was so slow.

 Then thankfully i found this [article](https://programmador.com/posts/2024/linux-kernel-development-using-qemu/).
 Which explains to install the arch linux on qemu.
 I followed it booted the custom kernel in image.
 But i was not aware of updating the grub config.
 So i got kernel mismatch issues.
 I tried to install the arch linux on GNOME Boxes.

-Eventually i decided to leave the arch linux for now -> package dependency in arch breaks easlily :).
+Eventually i decided to leave the arch linux for now -> package dependency in arch breaks easily :).

 **Note** : Most of cmds used are well explained in article given above.
 Check out that too!